 Then you can use any or all of my 12 ideas on how to save for a vacation and travel with peace of mind knowing your trip won’t be putting you into debt!

-You may have seen my post about the average vacation cost, but this worksheet (available to my subscribers) will help you dial in what your actual estimated costs will be.
+You may have seen my post about the average vacation cost, but this worksheet (linked at the bottom of this post) will help you dial in what your actual estimated costs will be.
 Perhaps you need more room than the average traveler, or maybe you eat more?
 Whatever your preferences are, this travel budget vacation cost worksheet will help you dial into your estimated average vacation cost.

 Let’s look at the categories:

 Here you can figure your costs whether you decide to fly or drive.
 If you fly then you can total your airfare, baggage fees, parking, and destination car rental or transportation.
 If you choose to drive then you can estimate your fuel expense by using a MPG/miles driven calculation.
 This doesn’t take into account the wear on your car or any maintenance you’ll need to perform before traveling.

 Whether you stay at a hotel, B&B, rental home, or campsite, input your nightly rate and number of nights.
 Don’t forget to include the taxes that will be added to your lodging as they can often add around 10-15% to your room rate.